-In the former case, once a second depot has been created, it can be used exactly as the default depot depot is used.
-For example, to sync a file README in the rel2 directory of the depot new, use p4 sync //new/rel2/README.
-It can also be used on the left-hand side of any client or branch view, exactly as the default depot depot is used.
+Other local depots work the same way the default depot is used.
+For example, to sync a file README in the rel2 directory of the depot new, add //new/rel2/... to the left-hand side of your client workspace mapping, and run p4 sync //new/rel2/README.

-In the latter case, referred to as the use of remote depots, the Perforce client's default Perforce server (i.e. the machine specified in P4PORT) allows the Perforce client to access a remote Perforce server, so the client doesn't need to know where the files are actually stored.
-Remote depots are restricted to read-only access.
-Thus, a Perforce client program can't add, edit, delete, or integrate files that reside in the depots on the other servers.
+If you are using remote depots, your Perforce server (that is, the machine specified in P4PORT) is configured to permit your Perforce client program to read files from a different Perforce server.
+Remote depots are restricted to read-only access; Perforce client programs cannot add, edit, delete, or integrate files in the depots on the other servers.
 For more information about remote depots, see the Perforce User's Guide and the Perforce System Administrator's Guide.